-San Diego Murder Criminal Lawyer
+San Diego Murder Criminal Lawyers

 Murder Charges in San Diego

 In California homicide is the lawful or unlawful killing of another.
 Homicide includes murder, manslaughter, as well as justifiable killings.
 Murder is the most aggravated kind of homicide.
-If you or someone you know might be facing murder charges, hire a competent San Diego criminal lawyer with experience in murder and other assault and battery cases.
+If you or someone you know might be facing murder charges, hire competent San Diego criminal lawyers with experience in murder and other assault and battery cases.

 How is murder defined under California Penal Code 187?